 As an administrator, how can you standardize healthy account management at your organization and reduce the risk of account compromise?
 What configurations and settings point to the presence of a hacker?
-In this blog, we identify the most common indicators of compromised accounts and recommend short-term and long-term solutions to protecting the integrity of accounts and the data therein.
+In this blog, we identify the most common indicators of compromised accounts and recommend short-term and long-term solutions to protecting the integrity of accounts and their data.

-SaaS credentials have become as valuable as banking credentials because of the access they provide to other applications and data.
-Moreover, hackers have changed their mentality, shifting from the short-con to the long-con, extracting as much data as possible as quietly as possible before the inevitable detection.
+SaaS credentials have become as valuable as banking credentials because of the access they provide to other applications.
+At the same time, hackers have changed their mentality, shifting from the short-con to the long-con to extract as much data as possible (as quietly as possible) before the inevitable detection.

 To combat this, attackers tend to log in once and keep the connection alive to avoid multiple login events that might raise suspicion.
 But depending on the SaaS, existing logins might stay open to the hacker even if they are discovered and the password is changed.
 Identifying these compromised accounts has become increasingly difficult, and also increasingly vital.

 Hackers know that most people constantly feel really busy, and that they have absolutely no idea what total number of accounts they’ve spawned in the world.
-That’s why finding their way into cloud applications has become a hacker’s priority: experimenting from home, they see what each account looks like on the front and back ends, and can make a coordinated, calculated attack on your coworker, who is sitting in an open floor-plan eating a Kind bar from the office fridge.
-But beyond being easy, hacking cloud apps just makes sense; the fabric of society—data from businesses, civilians, and the government—is stored in the cloud.
+That’s why finding their way into cloud applications has become a hacker’s priority.
+Experimenting from home, they see what each account looks like on the front and back ends, and can make a calculated attack on your coworker, who is sitting in an open floor-plan eating a Kind bar from the office fridge.
+But beyond being easy, hacking cloud apps just makes sense; the fabric of society is stored in the cloud.

 For the sake of this blog, let’s assume that one of your employees has been compromised.
 One of their fifteen-plus accounts (with all its permissions, auxiliary apps, and integrations) is within the hands of the hacker.
 Undoubtedly, they have access to company data, some personal information, and maybe even banking credentials.
 They have adjusted the settings and permissions of the compromised account, potentially affecting other employees higher up the ladder.